open-telemetry/opentelemetry.io/content/en/blog/2024/hardening-the-collector-one.md

 where the `HOST_IP` environment variable is set to the bind address you want to use (for example, `status.podIP` on Kubernetes).

-Note that you are not affected if using the default configuration on the [OpenTelemetry Collector Helm Chart][helm-chart] or if you use the default configuration on any of the officially released OpenTelemetry Collector Docker images.
+Because of the changes in the Collector Helm Chart and Collector Docker images you are not affected if using the default configuration on either of these.

 ## How can I prepare for this change?